-A 1950 departmental training manual breaks training down into 20 pages.
+A 1950 departmental training manual encapsulates training into 20 pages.
 The manual’s introduction, written by Director of Corrections Richard A. McGee, outlines expectations.
 Back then, there were seven adult institutions.
 Take a closer look at training as it once was.

 Training manual published for department employees